fsouza/github-ref-bug/README.md

-# GitHub GraphQL API Repository Reference issue
+# GitHub GraphQL API Repository Ref issue

 This repo has been created to describe the bug we're facing with references and the GitHub GraphQL API.
 This repository has a branch and a tag using the same